Chevron

 The challenge

-Local authorities often face barriers in delivering net zero projects including limited resources and technical expertise, complex financing and risk profiles, community trust and engagement challenges, and difficulty in scaling solutions beyond pilot projects.
+Local authorities often face barriers in delivering Net Zero projects including limited resources and technical expertise, complex financing and risk profiles, community trust and engagement challenges, and difficulty in scaling solutions beyond pilot projects.

-Business model inefficiencies: Traditional heating system models do not effectively address the unique needs of rural areas, requiring innovative and tailored approaches to make heat pumps viable.
+When it comes to decarbonising homes, rural off-gas communities face unique difficulties including high installation costs, a lack of knowledge or confidence in the benefits and reliability of heat pump technology, and local infrastructure constraints.
+Traditional heating business models do not effectively address the unique needs of rural areas, requiring innovative and tailored approaches to make heat pumps viable.

-These challenges are compounded by the urgent need to decarbonise energy systems to meet climate goals, making innovative solutions critical for success.
 The PANZ project aims to tackle these barriers head-on by leveraging cutting-edge digital tools, community engagement frameworks, and new replicable business models to enable and accelerate the energy transition.

 The innovation

 Having secured £2.75m from Innovate UK as part of the Net Zero Living Pathfinder Demonstrator programme.
 PANZ brings together a consortium of expert partners to develop innovative, scalable, and replicable solutions to decarbonisation challenges.
-The project will create a comprehensive platform that integrates technical, social, demographic, and economic data to develop effective net zero plans.
-These plans will include customized financial strategies, engagement activities, and training to encourage adoption of net zero technologies.
+The project will create a comprehensive platform that integrates technical, social, demographic, and economic data to develop effective Net Zero plans.
+These plans will include customized financial strategies, engagement activities, and training to encourage adoption of Net Zero technologies.
 Building on Peterborough’s pioneering Local Area Energy Plan, the project will further tailor energy plans to the specific needs of the community.

 Led by Peterborough City Council, the PANZ consortium includes Energy Systems Catapult, Cambridgeshire County Council, Nordic Energy, edenseven and Peterborough Environment City Trust (PECT).
 Energy Systems Catapult is bringing its expertise in consumer research, business model innovation, and commercialisation to the consortium.
 We are addressing barriers to heat pump uptake and district heating expansion by:

-Designing new business models for rural heat pumps that overcome trust, supply chain, and affordability barriers.
+• Designing new business models for rural heat pumps that overcome trust, supply chain, and affordability barriers.

-Developing delivery models for small-scale district energy networks that complement DESNZ heat network zones and reflect local needs and priorities.
+• Developing delivery models for small-scale district energy networks that complement DESNZ heat network zones and reflect local needs and priorities.

-Engaging investors to explore financing mechanisms and reduce risk.
+• Engaging investors to explore financing mechanisms and reduce risk.

-Rigorously testing business models with local and national residents to embed customer needs in service design and maximise uptake.
+• Rigorously testing business models with local and national residents to embed customer needs in service design and maximise uptake.

-Ensuring solutions are replicable, scalable, and embedded in council decision‑making.
+• Ensuring solutions are replicable, scalable, and embedded in council decision‑making.

 Expected impact

-Through its blueprints and frameworks for deployment, the PANZ tool enables local authorities to accelerate their journeys to net zero.
+• Through its blueprints and frameworks for deployment, the PANZ tool enables local authorities to accelerate their journeys to Net Zero.

-By embedding delivery into council decision-making, PANZ is creating demand for skilled installers, engineers, and planners, strengthening local supply chains, and attracting investment into infrastructure
+• By embedding delivery into council decision-making, PANZ is creating demand for skilled installers, engineers, and planners, strengthening local supply chains, and attracting investment into infrastructure

-Implementing the novel business models increases access to low-carbon heating solutions, including in hard to decarbonisation areas.
+• Implementing the novel business models increases access to low-carbon heating solutions, including in hard to decarbonisation areas.

-Reports and Blogs
+Reports and insights

 Business model and funding mechanisms to support heat pump deployment